O11WL1D/16_bit_computer/README.md

 # design log
 Here you may find a log for the overall design of the computer.
 Module specific notes may be found in said modules folder.

+8-9-2021
+I have discovered that unfortunately multisim does not allow the simulation of eeprom memory.
+Since a multitude of my componets feature eeproms, I may need to re think my design plan.